 How to properly store your diamond jewelry.

-A fabric-lined jewel case is best for storing your diamonds.
+A fabric-lined injectable and oral steroids for sale usa jewel case is best for storing your diamonds.
 Do not throw your diamond jewelry in a jumbled-up pile inside a box.
 Your diamonds can damage other precious stones you have in your collection, and they can also damage each other.